yodertv/Reminders/README.md

 ## Deployments
 - All deployment knowledge is in make.js and build_props_files.
-- Property files to produce builds that can be hosted on localhost, localnet, 127.0.0.1, and Zeit.
+- Property files to produce builds that can be hosted on localhost, localnet, 127.0.0.1, and Vercel.
 - Mongodb can be hosted on localhost, localnet, and mLab.

 ## Dependancies